Sher Mountain Killings Mystery: Storyline

 When Davey Joe (Jeffrey Rhoe) is hired to take an ancient stone from an old Ranger's castle, he keeps it for himself in the expectation that it would bring him good luck and endless life.
 However, what follows is a path of mystery and deception.
-While Davey Joe running away, he hid the cursed stone under Caine’s (Phil Avalon) bed and the possession of gemstone turned over the Caine.
-Alex (Tom Richards) brings his mute brother Caine (Phil Avalon) on some kind of field trip to Sher Mountain, unaware that Caine has the cursed stone in his hands.
+Davey Joe hides the cursed stone under his mute brother Caine’s (Phil Avalon) bed.
+Later, Alex (Tom Richards) brings Caine on a field trip to Sher Mountain, unaware that Caine has the cursed stone in his hands.
+They visit the Sher Mountain Forest ranger (Joe Bugner), who promotes Caine to Junior Ranger.

-Alex departs with Caine, meanwhile Conrad and Sole bring Davey-Joe to his sister Muriel's place, where he has concealed the glowing cursed stone beneath Caine's bed (Conrad also complains that Davey-Joe could do with a bath).
-But the stone has vanished, and Caine is now with Alex, carrying the glowing stone, and they're visiting the Sher Mountain Forest ranger (Joe Bugner), who promotes Caine to Junior Ranger.
 The strange Ranger has pupils that shine an unsettling blue.

-Conrad and Sole barged into Muriel and Davey-apartment Joe's in the city.
+Conrad and Sole barge into Muriel and Davey Joe's apartment in the city.
 Sole and the Conrad manage to elude Muriel and drive to the Sher Mountain Wilderness Park with Billy in the back car.
 Sole and Conrad apprehend them and, using Billy as a hostage, threaten Alex and order that he tell the location of the cursed stone.
 However, Alex kicks Conrad in the balls, and he, Billy, and Caine grab the opportunity to flee the hapless Sole and Conrad.

-Sole, on the other hand, was able to reclaim ownership of the gemstone.
-However, this has had a detrimental effect.
-Ranger returned to take the gemstone.
+Sole is able to reclaim ownership of the gemstone.
+However, this has a detrimental effect as the Ranger returns to reclaim the gemstone.
 Sole shoots his rifle at the old ranger, but the shots miss as the figure takes back the bag and twists and contorts Sole's arm.
 Sole tries to run, but blue light streaming down from the heavens captures Sole.
 He bursts into flames and dies.

-The blue light fades back into the skies, and the survivors gather at the ranger station, with Alex informing Davey-Joe that he's in trouble.
-"Thought I may be," a reflective Davey-Joe says.
-Muriel finally caught up to Billy, who moans over not being able to pee for three hours, while Alex walks in on Dianne, who rapidly returns to reality (Martin,1990), ("Sher Mountain Killings Mystery - Review - Photos - Ozmovies", n.d.).
+The blue light fades back into the skies, and the survivors gather at the ranger station, with Alex informing Davey Joe that he's in trouble.
+"Thought I may be," a reflective Davey Joe says.
+Muriel finally catches up to Billy, who moans over not being able to pee for three hours, while Alex walks in on Dianne, who rapidly returns to reality.